Governor Harry W. Nice Memorial Bridge

-The Governor Harry W. Nice Memorial/Senator Thomas "Mac" Middleton Bridge, also known as the Potomac River Bridge, is a 1.7 mi, four-lane bridge that spans the Potomac River between Newburg in Charles County, Maryland and Dahlgren in King George County, Virginia, United States.
+The Governor Harry W. Nice Memorial/Senator Thomas "Mac" Middleton Bridge, also known as the Potomac River Bridge, is a 1.7 mi, four-lane bridge that spans the Potomac River between Newburg in Charles County, Maryland, and Dahlgren in King George County, Virginia, United States.
 It is one of eight toll facilities operated by the Maryland Transportation Authority, and is one of two toll bridges over the Potomac River.
 The other, the privately owned Oldtown Low Water Toll Bridge, connects Maryland and West Virginia, far upstream.
 The new Nice Bridge opened to traffic in October 2022.
 Demolition of the original bridge began on March 21, 2023.

 Overview

-This two lane bridge carries U.S. Route 301, which is a spur of U.S. Route 1 and a popular north–south alternative for bypassing the Baltimore-Washington Metropolitan Area and its frequently congested roads such as Interstate 95, Interstate 495 (Capital Beltway), and the Woodrow Wilson Bridge to the north along the Potomac River.
+This four lane bridge carries U.S. Route 301, which is a spur of U.S. Route 1 and a popular north–south alternative for bypassing the Baltimore-Washington Metropolitan Area and its frequently congested roads such as Interstate 95, Interstate 495 (Capital Beltway), and the Woodrow Wilson Bridge to the north along the Potomac River.

 In 2014, the bridge handled approximately 6.4 million vehicles, with a daily average of approximately 17,500.